-I have to say I will never make a ham any other way after making this delicious Slow Cooker Crock Pot Ham Recipe.
-Oh, my goodness this so easy and turned out amazing!
+I will never make ham any other way after making this delicious Slow Cooker Crockpot Ham Recipe.
+Oh, my goodness, this was so easy, and it always turns out amazing!

 Crock Pot Ham

 This ham is so moist and juicy.
-John enjoyed it on sandwiches and with eggs and cheese for a few days after I made it.
-It kept great in the fridge.
-I think next time I make it I will slice it for sandwiches and put it in the freezer so we have it for John's lunches.
+After I made it, John enjoyed it on sandwiches and with cheesy eggs for a few days.
+I will slice it for sandwiches and put it in the freezer for John's lunches.

 I used part of the leftovers to make breakfast sandwiches that I froze.
-Just make up some biscuits, slice cheese and pieces of this ham and you have a quick and easy breakfast.
+Make some biscuits, slice some cheese and ham, and a quick and easy breakfast appears before you.

-This is our favorite holiday dinner ham.
-It pairs perfectly with side dishes and the spiral cut baked ham just tastes amazing.
-Plus it saves oven space and you can set it and forget it in the slow cooker.
+This Crock Pot Ham is our favorite holiday dinner ham.
+It pairs perfectly with side dishes, and the spiral-cut baked ham tastes amazing.
+Plus, it saves oven space; you can set it and forget it in the slow cooker.

-Don't worry if you have guests who are not fans of super moist delicious ham you can also make up a crockpot turkey!
+Don't worry if some guests aren’t fans of super moist, delicious ham; you can also make Crockpot Turkey!